adautev/maas-sdk-java/README.md

 `maas-sdk` needs Java 8.

+All commands in this document are for Linux/MacOS.
+For Windows command, replace `./gradlew` with `gradlew.bat`.

 ## Local Installation

 Use `./gradlew maas-sdk:publishToMavenLocal` to compile SDK and install it as artifact to local Maven repository.
 `maas-sdk` directory can also be used as subproject in Gradle project.

+## Documentation generation

+To generate JavaDoc, use `./gradlew maas-sdk:javadoc`.
+Result can be found in `maas-sdk/build/docs`.

 # Miracl API